vaimalaviya1233/App-Toolkit-for-Android/README.md

 Help, Support, and more — as well as a dynamic list of my published apps from Google Play.

-Whether you’re a developer, designer, or just curious about how modern Android apps are structured, AppToolkit gives you a hands-on look at the foundational UI blocks behind my work.
+Whether you’re a developer, designer, or just curious about how modern Android apps are structured, App Toolkit gives you a hands-on look at the foundational UI blocks behind my work.

 Our app is designed to be simple and easy to use, while also being fast and lightweight.
 Plus, it's free and open-source software!